“Water is the driving force of all nature.” – Leonardo da Vinci

 Project Overview

 To meet the growing need for clean, safe drinking water in central Ohio, the City of Columbus is building a fourth water plant along the Scioto River near the corner of Home and Dublin roads in Delaware County.
-Water transmission mains – large pipes approximately 42-60 inches in diameter – will be built to directly connect the new Home Road water plant to the Department of Public Utilities water distribution system near the Blazer Parkway area and other strategic areas in northwest Columbus.
+Water transmission mains – two large pipes approximately 48 inches in diameter – will be built to directly connect the new Home Road Water Plant to the Columbus Water & Power water distribution system near the Blazer Parkway area and other strategic areas in northwest Columbus.

 Announcements